Many guys ask me what is the cost of living in the Philippines before they fully commit to booking their plane ticket.

 Fast Food Restaurants

 Many international fast food chains operate in the Philippines and you’ll find McDonald’s, Burger King, KFC, Wendy’s, Papa John’s, Dominos, and Pizza Hut in most major cities like Manila, Angeles, and Cebu.
-There are also local Filipino chains like Jolibee and Chow King as well.
+There are also local Filipino chains like Jolibee and Chow King.

 You can order a regular value meal at McDonald’s for $2 or order a regular sizedpizza at Domino’s for $4.
 If you eat fast food for breakfast, lunch and dinner, you’ll spend about $6 per day.